 - Any applicable inheritances

-- The basic standard of living that was established during the marriage
+- The standard of living that was established during the marriage

-- The educational and occupational background and outlook of the parties
+- The educational and occupational background and outlook of the spouses

-- Assets that either party may have had prior to the marriage
+- Assets that either spouse had prior to marriage

 - Spouse A has net monthly income of $4,000

 - Spouse A has a $500 alimony obligation from a previous marriage, thus adjusted to $3,500